- Master LevelPiano

 - Montréal, QC, Canada

-A concert artist, professional accompanist and teacher, Mariko Sato was born in Tokyo, Japan.
+A professor, concert artist, professional accompanist and teacher, Mariko Sato was born in Tokyo, Japan.
 She taught piano for 11 years at Université Laval before joining the Department of Music at the Cégep régional de Lanaudière in Joliette in 1981.
 She has performed internationally on three continents, recorded frequently for radio and contributed to the recording of six CDs.
 Two of these CDs have been re-released on CD Baby recently.

 Since 1995, she has been perfecting her technical, pedagogical and physical knowledge of the piano through the Taubman Approach at the Golandsky Institute, as well as through ongoing studies with Mary Moran and Edna Golandsky, the co-directors of the Golandsky Institute, and with Ilya Itin in New York and Princeton.

-She is an Associate Faculty Member and Certified Associate Teacher with the Golandsky Institute in New York.
-She has taught the Taubman Technique since 2006 and is currently one of only two Canadian educators to have obtained a certification, and the only one at master level.
+She is an Associate Faculty Member and Master Teacher with the Golandsky Institute in New York.
+She has taught the Taubman Approach since 2006 and is currently one of three Canadian educators to have obtained a certification, and the only one at master level.